FrannDzs/nVidia-modded-Inf/NVIDIA Profile Inspector/nVidia Inspector Options Explained.md

 * **Ansel flags for enabled applications**

+Some games and applications can work with other Ansel flags (e.g. Blade & Soul) in order to bypass the Freestyle restriction you might have to change the value.

 * **Application Profile Notification Popup Timeout**

+Popup notifications timeout for application profiles.
+This is normally controlled by Windows 10 and it's settings.

 * **Battery Boost**

+NVIDIA explains the Battery Boost technology [here](https://www.geforce.com/hardware/technology/battery-boost/technology).
+Normally GeForce Experience is taking care of the toggle but you can manually adjust it to [gain some percentage](https://www.laptopmag.com/articles/nvidia-battery-boost-tested) during a gaming session.

 * **Battery Boost Application FPS**

+Some games/applications locking the FPS to 30/60 if Battery Boost was enabled, you can override it here.

 * **Buffer-flipping mode**